TerryV8/click-count/docs/docker.md

 docker ps
 ```

-Once you "docker build" an image, you can "docker push" it to registry.
+Once you "docker build" an image, you can "docker push" it to the registry.
 Then you can "docker run" that image from anywhere that is set up to access that registry.
 You can maintain your own private registries or you can use the official cloud registry, Docker Hub (hub.docker.com)
 To authenticate with Docker Hub: